Coactive-Staggered Feature in Weyl Materials for Enhancing the Anomalous Nernst Conductivity: I. Introduction.

 \section{I. Introduction.}

 Materials hosting topological Weyl points have recently reinvigorated the search for new thermoelectric materials due to their potential to exhibit large anomalous Nernst conductivities (ANC).
 In the Nernst effect, electric current is generated transverse to the temperature gradient, leading to a higher potential efficiency than standard thermoelectrics as well as a simpler configuration for device applications \cite{weyl-thermoelectrics}.
-Topological materials with increasingly larger ANC are being discovered, including an ANC of $\sim$ 4 A m$^{-1}$ K$^{-1}$ in Co$_2$MnGa \cite{giantANE-co2mnga}, 10 A m$^{-1}$ K$^{-1}$ in YbMnBi$_2$ \cite{ybmnbi2}, and 15 A m$^{-1}$ K$^{-1}$ in UCo$_{0.8}$Ru$_{0.2}$Al \cite{ucra-sciadv}.
-Despite the numerous material discoveries and considerable demand for more efficient thermoelectrics, no straightforward way to predict new materials with large ANC has emerged.
+Topological materials with increasingly larger ANC are being discovered, including an ANC of $\sim$ 4 A m$^{-1}$ K$^{-1}$ in Co$_2$MnGa \cite{giantANE-co2mnga}, 10 A m$^{-1}$ K$^{-1}$ in YbMnBi$_2$ \cite{ybmnbi2}, 15 A m$^{-1}$ K$^{-1}$ in UCo$_{0.8}$Ru$_{0.2}$Al \cite{ucra-sciadv}, and candidates identified in high-throughput computational searches~\cite{samathrakis2021}.
+Despite the numerous material discoveries and considerable demand for more efficient thermoelectrics, overarching materials design principles for large ANC have not yet emerged.

 It is now well-understood how individual Weyl points arising from a single pair of bands crossing will contribute to the Berry curvature (BC), and in turn AHC and ANC.
 However, there has been comparatively little analysis on the interactions of Weyl points arising from separate sets of bands, or the collective behavior of large numbers of Weyl points.
 In Weyl metals, numerous bands crossing the Fermi level give rise to many Weyl points which all shift relative to each other when the material is perturbed by doping, strain, or interfacing.
 Understanding the multi-band Weyl physics in these materials is essential for future efforts to predict useful topological Weyl thermoelectrics.